-If someone close to you has an anxiety disorder, here are some ways you can help:
+If someone close to you has an anxiety or depressive disorder, here are some ways you can help:

 - Learn about the disorder.
 Understanding what your friend or relative is going through will help you give support, as well as keep your worry under control.